Urgent (song): Other versions

-Foreigner performs a live version of the song on the 1993 album Classic Hits Live.
+Foreigner performed a live version of the song on the 1993 album Classic Hits Live.

 Live concert versions, featuring Kelly Hansen on vocals, can be heard on the albums Extended Versions (2005) and Can't Slow Down ...
 When It's Live!
 (2010).

-Junior Walker recorded a cover of the song for the 1985 movie Desperately Seeking Susan.
+Foreigner released a Spanish-language version of the song in 2025, featuring current lead vocalist Luis Maldonado.

 Shannon version

 American singer Shannon recorded a version of the song for her 1985 album Do You Wanna Get Away.
 Foreigner's label, Atlantic Records, distributed Mirage, the label for the Shannon release.
 The song was the album's fourth single, peaking at No. 68 for two weeks on the Billboard R&B singles chart in November and December 1985.